aroellin/netcoevolve/README.md

 # netcoevolve

-Fast stochastic coevolving network simulation with two vertex colours and adaptive edge dynamics, implemented in Rust.
-Includes a Python visualisation script for plotting time series of colour fractions, edge densities, and colour-partitioned triangle densities.
+Fast Rust implementation of the stochastic co-evolving network simulation introduced in the article ["Co-evolving vertex and edge dynamics in dense graphs"](https://arxiv.org/abs/2504.06493) by S. Athreya, F. Hollander, A. Röllin.
+Includes a Python visualisation script for plotting time series of various subgraph densities.

-## Features
-- Gillespie (continuous-time) simulation with five event types (colour flip via discordant-present edge; four edge add/remove processes by concordance & presence state).
-- Compact adjacency (u8) + four dense edge buckets for O(1) random edge sampling (swap–pop) and fast rate recalculation.
-- Periodic sampling at fixed time delta (SAMPLE_DELTA) writing a CSV.
-- Colour-partitioned statistics:
-  - Colour fractions: `col0`, `col1`.
-  - Edge partition densities: `e00` (between two colour-0 vertices), `e01` (cross), `e11` (between two colour-1 vertices).
-Each is a simple proportion of possible such edges (undirected, no loops).
-  - Triangle colour-type densities: `3cyc000`, `3cyc001`, `3cyc011`, `3cyc111`, each equal to (count of triangles of that colour multiset) / C(N,3).
-Their sum is the overall triangle density (equals 1 only for the complete graph).
-- Matrix-based statistics (via `faer`) for clear formulation of block adjacency and triangle counts.
-- Python plotting script auto-selects latest output if path omitted.

 ## Build Requirements
 - Rust (stable) with Cargo (edition 2021).